-Thanks to these properties, UV LED modules can be easily integrated into existing devices and are ideally suited for mobile applications.
-As a result, they are already superior to conventional UV radiation sources such as mercury-based gas discharge lamps in many respects.
+Thanks to these properties, the UV LED modules can be easily integrated into existing devices and are ideally suited for mobile applications.
+As a result, they already outperform conventional UV radiation sources such as mercury-based gas discharge lamps in many respects.

 Complete value chain in-house